32blogby Studio Mitsu

 ffmpeg -version

-You should see ffmpeg version 6.x or similar.
+On Ubuntu 24.04, you should see ffmpeg version 6.1.x.
+On 22.04, the default is 4.4.x — still fully functional for this guide.
 If the command isn't found, the apt install failed — rerun with sudo apt install -y ffmpeg.
+For detailed installation options including building from source, see the Complete FFmpeg Installation Guide.

 Set up the directory structure.